linuxforphp/lfphp-cloud-docs/docs/getting_started.rst

 .. index:: Getting started

-The LfPHP Cloud offers a simple way to get you online, as quickly and as easily as possible: one-click application publishing.
+The LfPHP Cloud offers a simple way to get you online, as quickly and as easily as possible, with one-click application publishing.

 .. index:: Dashboard

 Dashboard
 ---------

-The LfPHP Cloud Services' **Dashboard** offers convenient one-click options to set up many kinds of website, spin up many types of service, add domains and secure them using SSL, and much more!
+The LfPHP Cloud Services' **Dashboard** offers convenient one-click options to set up many kinds of websites, to spin up many types of service and secure them using SSL, to add domains, email accounts, and much more!

 .. figure:: /images/Dashboard.png
    :alt: The Dashboard